 Over the past decade, sustainable buildings have drawn a sharp focus from Australian Government and industry bodies.
 A study from 2003 (1) showed that the international construction industry consumed just under a third (32%) of global resources and contributed to 40% of landfill waste and 40% of air pollutant emissions.
 These figures were startling and forced the construction industry to look into ways they could reduce their environmental impact.

 In the same year, the Australian construction industry responded with the introduction of a renewed National Construction Code that included the a National Home Energy Rating Scheme, abbreviated to NatHERS, which called for a minimum four-star energy rating for any building built after 2003.
 In 2010, this was increased to a six-star minimum, which means many residential constructions built within the last decade do not meet current minimum energy ratings.
-At Ecoliv, we have a minimum seven-star energy rating for all our sustainable buildings by closely considering thermal performance, so what does thermal performance actually mean?
+At Ecoliv, we have a minimum seven-star energy rating for all our sustainable homes and buildings by closely considering thermal performance, so what does thermal performance actually mean?

 Firstly, we need to consider the bigger picture of energy use around your home.
 Heating and cooling accounts for 40% (2) of overall energy use around the home, so sustainable building designs should reduce your reliance on air-conditioning and heating.
 When you do heat or cool your home, a sustainably designed building should focus on maintaining that temperature for as long as possible yet allow for passive cooling when desired.
 This is called thermal performance (or efficiency) and you can read more about it here on AusGov’s YourHome website.